alloystorm/dvvr/README.md

 DanceXR also offers built-in features that enhance the realism of character models.
 Models will breathe, blink their eyes, and even make eye contact with you like a real person.
 Additionally, users can utilize procedural motions and make various adjustments to fine-tune and change the look of their models.
 With new features added every month, DanceXR offers an exciting and constantly evolving experience.

+## Different versions & builds

+DanceXR offers four editions with different features: Free, Pure, Pro, and Creator.

+The Free edition includes all the basic functionalities such as standard pose conversion, stage and environment settings, and lifelike motions.
+However, it has the limitation of only allowing one actor on the stage at a time.

+The Pure edition has no such limit and includes most of the Pro features such as XPS physics and procedural dance motions.
+The only exceptions are features that are considered "adult only."

+The Pro edition is age-restricted and includes all of the features in the Pure edition.

+The Creator edition includes offline render capabilities, which allow you to record videos without worrying about your actual frame rate and screen resolution.
+For example, you can record 4K videos even when your monitor is 1080p.
+It also has the ability to generate VR 180 videos.

+For each edition, you can choose between RT, HD, or LW builds.
+RT enables ray tracing, HD focuses on graphic quality, and LW is optimized for frame rate.

+PC supports all of these variants, while Mac currently only supports HD, and Android only supports LW.

 ## [Where to download?](/pages/download)